 While Ericsson is far from the first artist to incorporate human ashes into his work, he uses them more to begin to comprehend his painful family history than to keep remnants of the people alive.
 When talking about his grandfather, Ericsson sees a Jekyll and Hyde, loving one moment and hateful the next.
 It seems that through his work, Ericsson hopes to eventually tease out complicated familial relationships, finally making some sense of them.
 “It’s all about the mystery of failed relationships,” he says.
 “My mother was a lot like her father, especially as she got older.
 Part of the complexity was seeing the similarities.”

-Ericsson notes that his family archives of letters, recording, photographs, and random ephemera are endless, and he sees himself making related work for the rest of his career.
+Ericsson notes that his family archives of letters, recordings, photographs, and random ephemera are endless, and he sees himself making related work for the rest of his career.
 He views his pieces not as being stuck in the past, but rather as lessons he can learn for the future.
 Ericsson has a 10-year-old daughter — named Susie, after her grandmother — and he strives to be the kind of father his own grandfather could never be to his mom.
 The cinders and ashes of his works are a constant reminder of what could happen if he falters.

 TR Ericsson: Cinders continues at the Albertz Benda Project Space (515 West 26th Street, Chelsea, Manhattan) through January 13.